 Year 4 Times Table Check

-This is statutory from this year across the country and takes place the week beginning Monday 8th June 2020.
+This is statutory across the country and takes place in June.
 All Year 4 children will answer times tables questions on a computer in a similar format to Times Table Rockstars.
 It is very quick and very straightforward if you know your times tables up to 12 x 12.
 The children will be given 25 questions from all times tables up to 12 x 12 given in any order.

 For your child to be successful and enjoy the experience, they will need to know all of their times tables before the end of this year.
 Practising these can be fun!